 Muscle mass loss with aging

 Our muscles allow us to perform many movements and to mobilise our body, but also to maintain balance and posture, and to produce heat.

-The muscle mass decreases with age and our strength decreases in parallel (from 10 to 15% per decade up to 70 years, from 25 to 40% after), which can lead to sarcopenia.
+The muscle mass decreases with age and our strength decreases in parallel (from 10 to 15% per decade up to 70 years, from 25 to 40% after).
 Some metabolic changes greatly contribute to this decrease.
 Muscle protein breakdown is a normal physiological process, which is offset by the synthesis of new proteins in young people.
 As we age, protein synthesis decreases while protein degradation remains constant, resulting in reduced muscle turnover and reduced healing capacity.
 In addition, there’s a decrease in physical activity, a drop in hormone levels, some nutritional deficits, and chronic inflammation, which also contributes to the complex change in body composition.1

 Taking care of our muscles

 We can act to maintain and increase our muscular mass.